BANGKA ISLAND

 Bangka today

-At Mimpi Indah Dive Resort, we feel deeply connected to is history.
+At Mimpi Indah Dive Resort, we feel deeply connected to its history.
 Our land once belonged to local families whose ancestors fished these same waters generations ago.
 By working hand in hand with the local community and preserving the island’s natural beauty, we hope to honor both the past and the future of this remarkable place.